-Live a simple life, don’t be materialistic, eat simply, fast, don’t make demands on others, lower your ego, chant Vedic mantras, reduce your desires and lust, and go on pilgrimage to holy places.
-One should sacrifice his time and wealth for the advancement of religion.
+Live a simple life, don’t be materialistic, eat simply, fast, don’t make demands on others, lower your ego, chant Vedic mantras, reduce your desires and lust, and go on pilgrimage to holy places with the will to change your nature for the better.
+You should sacrifice your time and money for the advancement of religion.

 Donations should be given on a regular basis to accountable and worthy Temples, to those engaged in the service of God, to those engaged in preaching the glories and instructions of God, and to the poor.

 - Spiritual Education

 Without spiritual knowledge there will be no advancement of consciousness.
 The Vedic knowledge is eternal and vast with more than 1,000,000 verses, compiled by God Himself in Person.
 They provide knowledge in all areas of life and the science of God.
 The Srimad Bhagavad-Gita is the essence of all Vedic knowledge, the word of God in Person.
 The Srimad Bhagavatam has the pastimes of God and His devotees; the science of material creation and other information.
 Only the Vedic scriptures contain information on God, including His description, appearances, and activities.
 One should study these two scriptures on a regular basis and then explain to others, especially to the children.